 |29.||CWE 328||Use of Weak Hash||Weak hash denotes three conditions: if two or more different inputs produce the same hash value, able to reconvert the hash into the original value, and another input provides hash.||It is recommended to use secure hash functions such as bcrypt, script, and PBKDF2.|

-We have covered vulnerabilities that come under the category of cryptographic failures.
+This blog covered vulnerabilities that come under the category of cryptographic failures.
 Most of the vulnerabilities in this category are easily identified by source code review.
-Although, you can also use both dynamic and static analysis tools to analyze cryptographic vulnerabilites in the software products.
+Although, you can also use both dynamic and static analysis tools to analyze cryptographic vulnerabilities in the software products.

 Subscribe us to receive more such articles updates in your email.